publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptC/m__us_usc_t42_s1395w–21.md

  __Report on Impact of Increased Financial Assistance to Medicare Advantage Plans__

     [Pub.
-L. 108–173, title II, § 211(g)][/us/pl/108/173/s211/g], Dec.
+L. 108–173, title II][/us/pl/108/173/tII], § 211(g), Dec.
 8, 2003, [117 Stat.
 2178][/us/stat/117/2178], directed the Secretary of Health and Human Services to submit to Congress, not later than July 1, 2006, a report that described the impact of additional financing provided under [Pub.
 L. 108–173][/us/pl/108/173] and other Acts on the availability of Medicare Advantage plans in different areas and its impact on lowering premiums and increasing benefits under such plans.

  __MedPAC Study and Report on Clarification of Authority Regarding Disapproval of Unreasonable Beneficiary Cost-Sharing__

     [Pub.
-L. 108–173, title II, § 211(h)][/us/pl/108/173/s211/h], Dec.
+L. 108–173, title II][/us/pl/108/173/tII], § 211(h), Dec.
 8, 2003, [117 Stat.
 2179][/us/stat/117/2179], directed the Medicare Payment Advisory Commission, in consultation with beneficiaries, consumer groups, employers, and organizations offering plans under this part, to conduct a study to determine the extent to which the cost-sharing structures under such plans affect access to covered services or select enrollees based on the health status of eligible individuals described in subsection (a)(3) of this section, and to submit a report to Congress on such study not later than Dec.
 31, 2004.

  __Moratorium on New Local Preferred Provider Organization Plans__

     [Pub.
-L. 108–173, title II, § 221(a)(2)][/us/pl/108/173/s221/a/2], Dec.
+L. 108–173, title II][/us/pl/108/173/tII], § 221(a)(2), Dec.
 8, 2003, [117 Stat.
 2180][/us/stat/117/2180], directed the Secretary of Health and Human Services not to permit the offering of a local preferred provider organization plan under this part during 2006 or 2007 in a service area unless such plan was offered under this part (including under a demonstration project under this part) in such area as of Dec.
 31, 2005.

  __Specialized MA Plans__

 [Pub.
-L. 110–275, title I, § 164(b)][/us/pl/110/275/s164/b], July 15, 2008, [122 Stat.
+L. 110–275, title I][/us/pl/110/275/tI], § 164(b), July 15, 2008, [122 Stat.
 2571][/us/stat/122/2571], provided that:

 > “During the period beginning on January 1, 2010, and ending on December 31, 2010, the Secretary of Health and Human Services may not exercise the authority provided under section 231(d) of the Medicare Prescription Drug, Improvement, and Modernization Act of 2003 \[[Pub.
 L. 108–173][/us/pl/108/173]\] ([42 U.S.C.
 1395w–21][/us/usc/t42/s1395w–21] note) to designate other plans as specialized MA plans for special needs individuals.”

 [Pub.
-L. 110–173, title I, § 108(b)][/us/pl/110/173/s108/b], Dec.
+L. 110–173, title I][/us/pl/110/173/tI], § 108(b), Dec.
 29, 2007, [121 Stat.
 2496][/us/stat/121/2496], provided that:

 >     “(1)  __Authority to designate other plans as specialized ma plans__  __.—__